 - has the ability to market the programme appropriately

 Approval for entering into new collaborative partnerships must be sought from the Learning Partnerships Advisory Group (LPAG).
-The terms of reference and membership, and meeting dates, are available on the LPAG Google site.
+The terms of reference and membership, and meeting dates, are available via the Governance Hub.
 The committee meets approximately six times per year, and the executive authority for decision-making rests with the Chair (via a delegation from the Vice-Chancellor), who acts on the advice of the members of the Group.
 LPAG receives an annual report on the financial performance of all current partnerships, including the outcomes of refreshed financial due diligence enquiries; and provides an annual report on its activities to the Academic Board and the Board of Governors.

 Project teams should work with their Faculty link Quality Assurance Officer to ensure that new partnership proposals - or proposals to extend the scope of arrangements with existing partners - are prepared for LPAG approval in sufficient time to allow for the further detailed development of the proposed arrangements and completion of the academic approval process, before the first intake of students.